 When you die in a hardcore world, the death screen offers only Spectate World or returning to the title.
 Behind the scenes the game keeps the world's hardcore flag on and switches the gamemode to Spectator (mode 3).
 Every time you reopen the world after that, you load as a ghost: free camera, no block interaction, no inventory, no way back.
 Nothing is deleted and nothing is corrupted; the save is simply flagged as finished.

 Because the lock is just data in a file, it is completely reversible.
-The tool above reads that file, flips the relevant values, and hands you back a save that loads in Survival or Creative as if the death never ended the run.
+The tool above reads those files, flips the values that hold the lock, and hands you back a save that loads in Survival or Creative as if the death never ended the run.

 Every Java Edition world stores its settings in level.dat, a small gzip-compressed NBT file in the world folder.
-Three values inside it control the hardcore lock, and they are the only things this tool changes:
+Where the hardcore lock sits inside it depends on how old the world is, so the tool reads the file and works out which layout it has before changing anything.

-Revive in Survival sets all three to normal play (hardcore 0, both gamemodes 0).
+Revive in Survival sets everything to normal play (hardcore 0, both gamemodes 0).
 Revive but stay Hardcore keeps hardcore at 1 and only resets the gamemodes to Survival, so the one-life rule applies to your second chance too.
 Convert to Creative sets hardcore to 0 and both gamemodes to 1.
-Every other byte in the file, from your seed to your inventory, is written back exactly as it was read.
+Every other byte in both files, from your seed to your inventory, is written back exactly as it was read.

 Nothing this tool does is secret.
 If you would rather make the same edit yourself with an NBT editor such as NBTExplorer, here is the full procedure: